resident-auv/rauv2018_website/content/organizers/_index.md

 ![](../images/nawaz_anuscheh.jpg#floatleft)

 [Anuscheh Nawaz](http://apl.washington.edu/people/profile.php?last_name=Nawaz&first_name=Anuscheh) is a Research Engineering in the UW-APL Ocean Engineering Department.
+With a background in aerospace engineering and electric propulsion, she designed and optimized pulsed plasma thrusters at the University of Stuttgart, Germany.
+At NASA Ames Research Center she was responsible for plasma characterization  ith the goal of increasing confidence in measurement and prediction.
+She has taken lead roles in two start-ups aiming to commercialize air quality sensors, and has recently joined APL with the goal of bringing cutting edge sensor technology to scientifically relevant problems.

 <br style="clear: both;" />